ibm-build-lab/cloud-pak-sandboxes/terraform/Using_Schematics.md

    ibmcloud schematics workspace delete --id WORKSPACE_ID
    ```

-3. Once the workspace is created and with status **INACTIVE**, it's ready to apply the terraform code
+4. Once the workspace is created and shows status as **INACTIVE**, it's ready to apply the terraform code

    ```bash
    # Get list of workspaces